hkevgill/CSC460/README.md

 # CSC460: Roomba Tank

+Website Link: www.roombatank.com

-Placed 2nd in the class compeition, videos can be seen at the following link under Project 3: www.roombatank.com
+Placed 2nd in the class compeition, the videos can be seen at the following link: http://www.roombatank.com/project3.html#Competition

 This repo holds the project code as well as the website code